- Lua Quick Reference

-How To Reference Lua In C
+- How To Reference Lua In Chemistry

 In this short tutorial I'll show how to run Lua programs from C and C++ and howto expose functions to them.
 It's easy!